asfadmin/Discovery-SearchAPI/cloudformation/README.md

   - DO NOT automate the github user cloudformation note.
   - Why the ECR isn't apart of the stack.
   - Overall workflow, what's in Github Actions vs AWS
+- Make sure GitHub cache will pull the latest container still.
+(And look closer at any params the action exposes)

 ## To Deploy